libxml-raku/LibXSLT-raku/README.md

         my LibXSLT::Stylesheet $xslt .= load-stylesheet-pi: :$doc;

-    Loads, but doesn't execute the stylesheet for the given document.
+    Loads, but doesn't execute the stylesheet associated with the given document.

   * parse-stylesheet($stylesheet-doc)